 Three days into the New Year and it was time to pack the car up and head off on our first trip in 2022.
 After a successful holiday in May, we were returning to Forest Holidays Delamere in a Silver Birch cabin.
 Lateral flows had been done, the car was packed, and we drove the 20 minutes up the road to Forest Holidays.
 Yes the site might be on our doorstep, but once you get to the forest, you could be a million miles away from home.

 Forest Holidays Delamere – Silver Birch

 After staying in a three bed Golden Oak cabin last time, we decided to book a two bed Silver Birch which was around £150 cheaper for the dates we booked.
 I thought we might miss having an open fire with going in January, but to be honest the under floor heating does a great job of keeping the cabin warm.

 Both the Golden Oak and the Silver Birch cabins are very similar in appearance, and all cabins at Delamere come with that all important hot tub on the decking.
 Our hot tub was lovely and warm, and I had no hesitation in getting in it on a cold January evening.

 Forest Holidays Delamere – What we did

 As with any holiday you can do as much or as little as you want to.
 As our trip was just after Christmas and New Year, we just wanted to go and relax.
-We enjoyed walks around the site and nearby Delamere Forest, my husband hired a bike which was £18 for the day, and I enjoyed curling up in the lodge with my book.
+We enjoyed walks around Delamere Forest, my husband hired a bike which was £18 for the day, and I enjoyed curling up in the lodge with my book.
 And in the evenings we enjoyed the peace and quiet of the forest from the hot tub.